woai3c/self-learning-english/docs/qa/fe/lowcode.md

 ## Based on your involvement in the low-code platform project, how do you ensure the quality and maintainability of the generated code?

-The style of the generated code is based on our team's coding specifications, which helps ensure consistency and readability of the code.
-There are extensive tests before feature releases to evaluate the readability and correctness of the generated code.
+The generated code follows our team's coding standards, which helps ensure consistency and readability.
+Before releasing any features, we do extensive testing to evaluate both the readability and correctness of the generated code.

 <details>
 <summary>查看中文</summary>